Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Main Results for SGHMC2 Algorithm

 where $\mathcal{J}_{0}(\bz,\varepsilon)$ is defined in \eqref{eq:J0z} and

 with $\sigma$ defined by \eqref{defn:sigma} provided that

 and

 Here $\mathcal{H}_{\rho}$ is a semi-metric for probability distributions defined by \eqref{def-H-rho}.
-All the constants are made explicit and are summarized in Table \ref{table_constants} and Table \ref{table_constants-2}. \end{theorem}
+All the constants are made explicit and are summarized in Table~\ref{table_constants} and Table~\ref{table_constants-2}. \end{theorem}

-The proof of Theorem~\ref{thm-first-term-2} is given in Section~\ref{sec:proof:2}.
+The proof of Theorem~\ref{thm-first-term-2} is given in Section~\ref{sec:proof:2} in the Appendix.
 Relying on Theorem~\ref{thm-first-term-2}, one can readily derive the following result on the performance bound for the empirical risk minimization with the SGHMC2 algorithm.
 The proof follows a similar argument as discussed in Section~\ref{sec:per-ERM}, and is omitted.

-\begin{corollary}[Empirical risk minimization with SGHMC2] Under the setting of Theorem \ref{thm-first-term-2}, the empirical risk minimization problem admits the performance bounds:
+\begin{corollary}[Empirical risk minimization with SGHMC2] Under the setting of Theorem~\ref{thm-first-term-2}, the empirical risk minimization problem admits the performance bounds:

 provided that conditions \eqref{bound:eta:Jordan} and \eqref{bound:keta:Jordan} hold where the terms $\mathcal{J}_0(\bz,\varepsilon)$, $\hat{\mathcal{J}}_1(\varepsilon)$ and $\mathcal{J}_2$ are defined by $\eqref{eq:J0z}$, $\eqref{eq:J1:Jordan}$ and $\eqref{def-J2}$ respectively. \end{corollary}